-Nancy Lough is a professor in UNLV’s College of Education, where she also coordinates the College Sport Leadership certificate program.
-Her areas of expertise include sport marketing and sponsorship, development of women leaders, gender equity, and in sport.
-She has served as a consultant for Title IX issues in Nevada, Colorado, and New Mexico.
+Nancy Lough is a professor in UNLV’s College of Education, where she leads the master's degree program in intercollegiate and professional sport management master’s degree as well as the graduate- and undergradute-level college sport leadership certificate programs and the leadership certificate program.
+Her areas of expertise include sport marketing and sponsorship, development of women leaders, improving gender equity and diversity in sport.

-Dr. Lough serves on the advisory board for the Penn State Center for Sport Business and Research, University of Colorado Business of Sport Certificate program, and the PGA Golf Management program at UNLV.
-In addition she has been an invited speaker and conducted leadership training for a variety of organizations.
+Dr. Lough serves on the advisory board for the University of Colorado Business of Sport Certificate program and the PGA Golf Management program at UNLV.
+In addition, she has been an invited keynote speaker and conducted leadership training for a variety of organizations.
 Her scholarly work has earned distinction with two publications featured in the Top 20 articles in the first 20 years of Sport Marketing Quarterly, in addition to selection as a Sport Marketing Association Research Fellow.
-Dr. Lough also served as the Editor for Sport Marketing Quarterly from 2010 to 2012, the President of the Sport Marketing Association (2013-2015) and recently published the Handbook of Sport Marketing Research with Dr. Bill Sutton.
+Dr. Lough received the Stotlar Award in 2017 for mentorship in sport marketing.
+She served as the editor for Sport Marketing Quarterly from 2010 to 2012, the president of the Sport Marketing Association (2013-2015) and (2019 – 2021) and recently published the Handbook on the Business of Women’s Sport (2019).

 Sport marketing and sponsorship, gender equity in higher education, leadership development and women's sport